JetBrains-Research/code-quality-ij-server/README.md

 Run `./gradlew :ij-starter:runIde -Pconfig=path/to/config/file` command from the root of the project.

 The config file must be a JSON file with several fields (see [CodeServerConfig.kt](./ij-starter/src/main/kotlin/org/jetbrains/research/ij/headless/server/CodeServerConfig.kt) file).
 An example of the config file can be found [here](./ij-starter/src/main/resources/config.json).
+Possible options for language are listed below:
+- `kotlin` for Kotlin
+- `Python` for Python

 You could also specify several optional arguments: